 2. How to register a complaint with SEBI

-SCORES is an online portal on SEBI website where you can log complaints, send reminders and check the status of their complaints.
-First, you need to fill in the basic info in respective columns to register and open an account.
+SCORES is an online portal on SEBI website where you can log complaints, send reminders and check the status of complaints.
+First, you need to fill in the necessary information in the respective columns to register and open an account.
 You will receive the login credentials by email.
 Confirm registration and login to air your grievance.

-Try to fill in as many details of you as an investor as well as that of the fund house and the mutual fund.
-It will be easier for SEBI to resolve at the earliest.
-After filing the complaint, they will send you a complaint registration number, so that you can follow up.
-They take no more than 30 days to redress the complaint.
+Try to fill as many details as you can.
+It will be easier for SEBI to resolve your complaint at the earliest.
+After filing the complaint, they will send you a complaint registration number so that you can follow up.
+They take no more than 30 days to redress the grievance.

 3. Complaint categories available under SCORES (SEBI)